Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

-Invisalign is a clear orthodontic system that can transform your smile without any discomfort, embarrassment, and without interfering with your day-to-day life.
+Invisalign is a clear orthodontic system that Dr. Lindsey F. Marshall offers.
+It will transform your smile without any discomfort, embarrassment, and without interfering with your day-to-day life.
 It is an effortless system to straighten teeth, as the custom-fitted aligners are much more comfortable than traditional braces.

 What makes Invisalign® so popular?

 This clear braces system is more convenient and much more pleasing to the eye than the often unsightly traditional metal braces of yesteryear.
 While you may have had to wear the uncomfortable, unattractive silver braces in the ’70s, your children (or even you) can now have a straight, beautiful smile without the rubber bands, cut gums, and painful teeth that often accompanied traditional braces.

 Most patients who want straighter teeth dread the possibility of having to wear metal braces.
 If you want a more becoming smile but don’t want to undergo traditional orthodontic treatment, Invisalign provider Lindsey Marshall, DMD, offers a subtle alternative.

 Invisalign® uses a series of clear, plastic aligners that are customized to fit snugly over your teeth.
 The aligner trays progressively shift your teeth and bite into alignment for a smile that is both aesthetically pleasing and functionally sound.